 - BEST OVERALL: Tractor Supply Co.
 Producer’s Pride Coop MDC001

-- BEST BUDGET: Petsfit Weatherproof Chicken Coop with Nesting Box
+- BEST BANG FOR THE BUCK: Petsfit Weatherproof Chicken Coop with Nesting Box

 - BEST SMALL: Archie & Oscar Gatsby Chicken Coop with Chicken Run